 C. Project Milestones/Reports

-1. An initial project proposal is due February 12.
+1. An initial project proposal is due February 4.
 This one page report should name the team members and proposed client, and should outline the problem on which the team and client plan to cooperate.
 Provide contact information for your client, preferably including an email address.
 While the exact final form of your project may not be known at this point, the proposal should not be vague -- you need to describe a solid idea and plan for how you will accomplish it.
-Your group will schedule a meeting with the instructor during the week of February 18 to discuss your plans.
+Your group will schedule a meeting with the instructor during February 5-7 to discuss your plans.

 2. An interim progress report